Information about Insight Bristol, the Think Family Database, the Children and Families View and Think Family Education, and other helpful links.

 Ethics

-• to support the National Data Strategy
+• support the National Data Strategy

-• for transparency
+• provide transparency

-• to provide clear information to the public and interested stakeholders about the algorithmic tools it uses, such as the targeted analytic models
+• provide clear information to the public and interested stakeholders about the algorithmic tools it uses, such as the targeted analytic models

 Insight Bristol has completed an Algorithmic Transparency Standard and you can see this on Github.

 We've consulted the Bristol City Youth Council to get their views on how Bristol City Council and our partners should share information.
-The Bristol City Youth Council is an elected group of young people aged 11 to 18.
+The Bristol City Youth Council is an elected group of young people, aged 11 to 18.
 See pdf Insight Bristol Ethics Youth Council report (250 KB) .

 Contact information